MuradAkh/UofTCourseInfo/README.md

 Reddit user /u/mycrookedmouth - icon redesign

+## License

 Any external libraries included in the code are covered by their respective licenses.
 Unless otherwise specified, any code included with the extension is covered by the MIT License.

+ANY FILES IN ./lib DIRECTORY ARE NOT COVERED BY THE PROJECT LICENSE